-Tests are conducted at least twice an academic year.
-Students can resit components marked with a pass no more than once, and at least once, in which case the highest mark will count.
-The regular test moments are the test itself and a re-examination.
-After the re-examination, the student can submit a well-founded request to the Examination Board for an extra chance in the same academic year, which will be honoured in exceptional cases only.
+- 1. Tests are conducted at least twice an academic year. - Students can resit components marked with a pass no more than once, and at least once, in which case the highest mark will count.
+The regular test moments are the test itself and a reexamination.
+After the re-examination, the student can submit a well-founded request to the Examination Board for an extra chance in the same academic year, which will be honoured in exceptional cases only. - 2.
+At least two opportunities to take tests that assess the material they have learned will be offered.
+Following these two test opportunities, the material to be studied for the test may be adapted to the material offered in the teaching block prior to the test.
+An up-to-date description of the material to be tested can be found in the assessment guide that is available via ProjectCampus. - 3.
+The possibility to have competencies not yet acquired assessed again later is discussed at every competency examination.